 We present a multisensory audio system with microencapsulated scent.
 As the user scratches or plays the record, surface friction activates localized scent release—coupling the tangible input with olfactory and low-quality audio output.
 This system explores how physical, auditory media can be reimagined as a tangible recollection.

 Multisensory modalities were incorporated into a self-ordering kiosk used for daily food selection.
-Subsequently, we conducted an experiment to observe how participants perceived a novel food on a multisensory interface, and found them to exhibit a significantly increased willingness to try the food regardless of level of fear.
+Subsequently, we conducted an experiment to observe how participants perceived an unfamiliar food on a multisensory interface, and found them to exhibit a significantly increased willingness to try the food regardless of level of fear.

 [ Paper ]